davetron5000/faas-is-a-what-now/markdown/only_functions.md

 }
 !END CREATE_FILE

-To keep our example actually executable locally, we'll modify `js/servier.js` to read our new `js/app.js`.
+To keep our example actually executable locally, we'll modify `js/server.js` to read our new `js/app.js`.
 Just remember, the idea is that our cloud services provider would handle this plumbing and we'd simply provide `js/app.js`, so bear with me.

-To mimic what our cloud services provider would do, we'll iterate over the configuration from `js/app.js` and connect events and listeners and firing those events to the listeners at the right time.
+To mimic what our cloud services provider would do, we'll iterate over the configuration from `js/app.js` and connect events and listeners and fire those events to the listeners at the right time.

 !EDIT_FILE js/server.js /* */
 {